openbikesensor/portal/deployment/README.md

 docker-compose restart portal
 ```

+**Hint**: Maybe it's required to disable the browser cache to see the change.

 The tab *Map* should be the selected map section now.

-**Hint**: Probably it's required to disable the browser cache to see the change.
+When you uploaded some tracks, you map should show a colors overlay on the streets.

 #### Verify osm2pgsql